lit/lit/README.md

 A `Part` is a "hole" in the DOM where values can be injected. `lit-html` includes two type of parts by default: `NodePart` and `AttributePart`, which let you set text content and attribute values respectively.
 The `Part`s, container, and template they were created from are grouped together in an object called a `TemplateInstance`.

-Rendering can be customized by providing alternate `render()` implementations whcih create different kinds of `TemplateInstances` and `Part`s, like `PropertyPart` and `EventPart` included in `lib/lit-extended.ts` which let templates set properties and event handlers on elements.
+Rendering can be customized by providing alternate `render()` implementations which create different kinds of `TemplateInstances` and `Part`s, like `PropertyPart` and `EventPart` included in `lib/lit-extended.ts` which let templates set properties and event handlers on elements.

 ## Performance

 `lit-html` is designed to be lightweight and fast (though performance benchmarking is just starting).

- * It utilizies the built-in JS and HTML parsers - it doesn't include any expression or markup parser of it's own.
+ * It utilizes the built-in JS and HTML parsers - it doesn't include any expression or markup parser of it's own.
  * It only updates the dynamic parts of templates - static parts are untouched, not even walked for diffing, after the initial render.
  * It uses cloning for initial render.